salimyahuza/50-Days-of-Python---A-challenge-a-day/README.md

 I welcome any suggestions, improvements, or new challenge ideas!
 Feel free to open an issue or submit a pull request.
 Let's learn and grow together.

 ## Acknowledgements
-Special thanks to Arewa Data Science Academy for their constant support and mentorship.
+Special thanks to Benjamin Bennett Alexander as well as Arewa Data Science Academy for their constant support and mentorship.